Where to Stay in Lyon First Time: 8 Best Areas

 Best Places to stay in Lyon in La Croix Rousse:

-Located in the 2nd arrondissement, Confluence owes its name to its location, as this is where the Rhone and Saone rivers converge.
 Once the industrial section of the city, featuring numerous factories, prisons, and even the city’s main port, it has gradually been transformed and urbanized, starting in the late 20th-century.

 Gone are the stream of vehicles transporting industrial materials around and in their place are stunning new buildings, many of which have been designed by some of the world’s leading designers and architects.